 \subsection{Can a score be replaced by a simpler one?}

 To examine the replaceability of a score with a simpler one, we analyze the correlations between scores.
-In particular, $L$ is considered the simplest score, after which comes $\eta$.
+In particular, $L$ is considered the simplest score (it does not integrate any baseline), after which comes $\eta$ (as it only integrates the minimum baseline).
 According to both Kendall and Pearson correlation, the only significant association in PUD is found between $\Omega$ and $\eta$ (\autoref{fig:correlograms_scores} (a-d)).
 This relation is consistently found also for both definitions of length in CV (\autoref{fig:correlograms_scores} (b, c, e and f)), suggesting its reality even in non-parallel corpora.
-In the context of CV, $\Psi$ turns our to be significantly associated to $L$, the simplest score, especially when length is measured in characters.
+In the context of CV, $\Psi$ turns out to be significantly associated with $L$, the simplest score, especially when length is measured in characters.
 Despite the significance, CV is not parallel and the associations are not particularly strong (the absolute value of the correlations does not exceed 0.6), suggesting that the additional complexity introduced by $\Psi$ still adds additional information on top of the information provided by $L$.

 \end{appendices}